Solar Panel Repair

 Severe weather events like storms, hail, and heat can easily damage solar panels.
 Also, when temperatures shift from hot to cold, tiny cracks can appear inside the cells.

 If you live in Phoenix, dust storms can leave sand that scratches glass and can block sunlight.
 Similarly, if you live in Flagstaff, heavy snow and ice can sit on your panels for days, cutting power until you clear them.
 Over time, these damages can reduce the output and lifespan of the panels.
-Now, let's understand how can you resolve it?
+Now, let's understand how you can resolve it.

 How to Clean Solar Panels?

-You should start by checking your panels for cracks in the glass, loose mounts or signs of water getting in.
+You should start by checking your panels for cracks in the glass, loose mounts, or signs of water getting in.
 If you spot any damage, call an expert to repair it first.

 Once it looks fine, you can clean your panels after a storm or heavy snowfall using water and a soft brush.
 Overall, just think of your panels like your car windshield and wipe away grit so they keep working their best.